areenaarora/scraping-newsroom-style-guides/README.md

 The first function I wrote was searching for exact matches in the word columns of each dataframe, but I realized that one it was missing out on words that were in a different case from the user's input and inputting absolute exact matches isn't always going to be the case.
 For instance: The input 'terror' captures: terrorism, terrorist, war on terror etc

 ### Interesting cases/suggested searches:
-Americanisms
+- Americanisms
-assisted suicide
+- assisted suicide
-bomb warning / hoax
+- bomb warning / hoax
--ization, -isation
+- -ization, -isation
-military terminology
+- military terminology
-families
+- families
-gategate
+- gategate
-gender issues
+- gender issues
-Geneva conventions
+- Geneva conventions
-Sheikha Latifa
+- Sheikh
-Roman numerals
+- Roman numerals
-told
+- told
-cash me ousside, howbow dah
+- cash me ousside, howbow dah
-And my favorite 🥁🥁🥁 CHICKEN TIKKA MASALA!
+- And my favorite 🥁🥁🥁 CHICKEN TIKKA MASALA!